 Tinnitus: This is referred to as ringing in the ear or more generally as a sound perceived by the patient in the absence of external sound stimuli.
-Tinnitus is aggravated in 30% of patients undergoing tumor removal.
-This may be permanent but often improves with time.
+Tinnitus may be aggravated by the operation but usually returns to baseline over time.